suchipi/quickjs/README.md

   - On macOS you can get tup with either [Homebrew](https://brew.sh/) or [MacPorts](https://www.macports.org/).
 I recommend MacPorts as in my personal experience, it is more stable, has better UX, and has more fine-grained package versions available.
 - Clone the repo and cd to its folder
 - Run `make update-buildscripts`
+  - If you run into an error about `.o` files existing that aren't supposed to exist, run `git clean -dfX src` to remove them.